dmbarbour/glas/docs/GlasZero.md

 Macros are statically evaluated by the g0 language module's compile program and at least have access to log and load effects.
 The compiler may handle additional effects, e.g. to manage quotas, disable a warning, enable an experimental optimization, or apply the compiler's built-in optimizer to a program value.

+Macros can improve concision for regular expressions, or support a lightweight embedded bytecode.

-## Local Variables
+## Annotations

-Local variables in a program are often more convenient than manual stack manipulation using dip, drop, copy, swap.
-This is especially true for larger programs.
-Local variables support lambda-like expressions as `[\x y.
-E]` and let-like expressions as `[E1 \x.
-E2]`.
-Local variables can be implemented by rewriting the subprogram that introduces the variable.

-    \x y z.
-E => \z. \y. \x.
-E
-    \w.
-E | E introduces no vars => T(w,E)
-    T(w,E) | E does not contain w => drop E
-    T(w,w) =>
-    T(w,[E]) => [T(w,E)] curry
-    T(w,F G)
-        | only F contains w => T(w,F) G
-        | only G contains w => [F] dip T(w,G)
-        | otherwise => copy [T(w,F)] dip T(w,G)
-    where
-        copy : A -- A A
-        drop : A --
-        dip : A [F] -- F A
-        curry : A [F] -- [A F]

-Local variables complicate compilation in context of macros where we must specially handle static variables.
-Refactoring is hindered by entanglement between macros and static variables.
+The g0 syntax does not directly support program annotations.
+However, macros may manually construct annotated programs or subprograms of form `prog:(do:Behavior, ...Annotations)`.
+If a program consists of a single 'prog' operator, the annotations should be lifted (no need to add another `prog:do` layer).

+In some cases a g0 compiler will provide its own annotations, e.g. to stabilize partial evaluation or support debugging.
+In these cases, the compiler should detect conflict between inferred and explicit annotations.
+In case of contradiction, errors or warnings should be emitted to the log, and compilation may fail.
+This provides a lightweight basis for typechecks.

+## Stable Partial Evaluation for Macros

+For simplicity of comprehension and implementation, partial evaluation in g0 should have granularity of full words.
+Each word is either fully evaluated or not.
+This is simple to comprehend and to implement.
+But a concern remains regarding stability.
+Consider the following g0 program:

+        macro apply []
+        prog swap ['swap apply]
+        prog await2 [swap swap]
+        prog foo [[swap] await2 apply]

+Naively, whether this program compiles depends on whether `swap swap` is eliminated by the optimizer.
+However, it is not a good thing for compilation to depend on the optimizer because it raises the burden for compiling g0.

+To solve this, a g0 optimizing compiler can introduce arity annotations into defined programs based on behavior prior to optimization.
+For example, the definition of 'await2' should be annotated with `arity:(i:2, o:2)`.
+Then, the input arity is checked prior to partial evaluation of the 'await2' word.
+Because there are not two items on the data stack prior to calling 'await2', we'd also have zero inputs to 'apply' and thus fail to compile foo.
+Programmers will be alerted to fix the problem.

+*Aside:* Arity annotations are a convenient solution.
+In addition to providing stability, this reduces need to memoize computations during early development.
+There is a risk of users lying to the compiler, but this will eventually be caught.

+## Detect and Forbid Shadowing

+Without shadowing, words have at most one definition within scope of a file.
+This constraint simplifies reasoning and debugging.

+The g0 compiler should report a shadowing error and fail if a word is called or explicitly defined before a later definition within the same file.
+Thus, programs may shadow implicit word definitions from 'open', but only if those definitions are not called.

+Access to words shadowed from 'open' may still be imported manually with renaming.

+        open foo
+        from foo import bar as foo-bar
+        prog bar [wrapper around foo-bar]

 ## Compilation Strategy for Programs

-The intial AST for g0 programs is a simple list of 'var:word', 'call:word', 'block:G0', and 'data:Value' operators.
+The AST for g0 programs after parse is a simple list of 'call:word', 'block:G0', and 'data:Value' operators.

-The first pass is to eliminate variables.
-This pass runs right-to-left and applies hierarchically to blocks.
-It eliminates 'var' elements from the AST, but introduces 'drop', 'dip', 'curry', and 'copy' operators.

-The second pass performs linking and partial evaluation.
-This pass runs left-to-right.
-Each word is linked and applied to partial data.
-Failed application of any macro call will cause module compilation to fail.
-To solve interaction of local vars and macros, this pass must specially rewrite `V [F] curry => [V F]` or `V [F] dip => F V` prior to linking and partially evaluating `F`.

-After the second pass, we have a Glas program.
-We should immediately apply the Glas program optimizer to ensure block program values are optimized by default.
-Programmers can also manually optimize program values, e.g. during composition and construction, but it's convenient if they can assume large components are already optimized.

-*Note:* A g0 compiler is free to impose quotas for how much static evaluation is performed, e.g. we might limit the number of times a loop is processed during partial evaluation.
-Quotas could be controlled via compile-time macro effects to explicitly increase the quota where needed.
+To compile a program, we'll find definitions of called words, partially evaluate each word when feasible (always whole words), if not capture the current data stack and the word's definition into the program.
+A macro must be evaluated, or compilation fails.
+Static arity should be computed for each program and included in the program annotations to stabilize partial evaluation.
+Then, programs may freely be optimized.

+A g0 compiler may use quotas to guard against non-termination.
+Quotas will necessarily be deterministic, e.g. based on loop counters instead of CPU time.

 ## Bootstrap

-Unlike most language modules, g0 is bootstrapped.
-All other language modules can use g0 as a foundation.

-An initial implementation of g0 provided by the command-line utility.
-This is then used to build the module language-g0 to a value of form `(compile:P0, ...)`.
+Assume an implementation of g0 is built-in to the command-line utility.
+This implementation is used to build module language-g0 to a value of form `(compile:P0, ...)`.
 Program P0 is then used to rebuild language-g0, producing `(compile:P1, ...)`.
-P0 and P1 should have the same behavior but will often be structurally different due to differences in optimizations or annotations.
-To resolve this, we use P1 to rebuild language-g0, producing `(compile:P2, ...)` then verify P1 and P2 are structurally equivalent.
+P0 and P1 should have the same behavior but may differ structurally due to optimizations or annotations.
+To resolve this, we use P1 to rebuild language-g0 once more, producing `(compile:P2, ...)`.

-This bootstrap process requires that module language-g0 is carefully defined to achieve fixpoint in just one cycle, verified by the second compilation.
-If P1 and P2 are structurally distinct, bootstrap fails and we should debug our definitions.

-After bootstrap of g0, the next major step is to bootstrap the command-line application, then eventually support compilation of the app to a binary executable that we extract, divorcing from the initial implementation.
-However, these steps are outside the scope of this document.
+If P1 and P2 are structurally equal, we have successfully bootstrapped g0.
+If not, bootstrap has failed and we must debug the built-in definition and language-g0 module.
+Essentially, we require language-g0 to reach a fixpoint almost immediately.

+A remaining goal is bootstrap of the command-line utility.
+This requires extracting a binary executable from the Glas module system that can replace the original command-line utility.

 ## Extensions

 The g0 syntax should not be extended much because doing so will hinder bootstrap implementations.
-It's already pushing the limits for complexity by requiring compile-time evaluation.
+It's already pushing the limits for complexity with compile-time evaluation.
 Of course, if there are any features that greatly simplify bootstrap and do not overly complicate the model, we can consider them.
 Most extensions should be deferred to development of new language modules after bootstrap.

+### Variables?
+Rejected!

+Variables are often more convenient than manual data-plumbing with swap, drop, etc..
+However, full support for variables (e.g. controlling variable capture within macros, mutation of variables within a loop, pass-by-reference) is somewhat more complicated than I'd prefer to address prior to bootstrap of g0.
+Future language modules may support variables, but g0 will not.